cloudfoundry/bosh-agent/README.md

 From here on out we assume you're working in `$GOPATH/src/github.com/cloudfoundry/bosh-agent`

-- `git checkout develop` (you should always work on the develop branch, never master)

 Get Golang and its dependencies (Mac example, replace with your package manager of choice):

 - `brew update`